makew0rld/go-gemini/README.md

 - Set default port and scheme for client requests
 - Raise error when META strings are too long in the response header
 - Supports new status code updates
+- If `SSLKEYLOGFILE` is set, session keys are written to the file in NSS format.
+This is useful for debugging TLS connections (but breaks security, so don't use unless necessary).

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.